Critical-Social-Epi/GSS_class_working_conditions/intro_data_exploration.md

     + depress: whether respondent has ever been diagnosed by a healthcare professional with depression
     + mntlhlth: days of poor mental health in past 30 days

-* Relevant QWL variables, with most interesting variables (at least at first glance) bolded:
+* Potentially relevant QWL variables:
     + mustwork: Mandatory to work extra hours
     + chngtme: How often r allowed change schedule
     + famwkoff: How hard to take time off